petedejoy/documentation/v2/clickstream/destinations/appboy.md

 ## Why send data to Braze using Astronomer Clickstream?

-Integrating Braze with Astronomer Clickstream means that you can track users accross your web, mobile, and server-side apps.
-Without installing additional code in the form of Braze SDKs or API libraries, you'll be able to recieve all [`identify` and `track` calls](,,/calls.html) in the format that Braze understands.
+Integrating Braze with Astronomer Clickstream means that you can track users across your web, mobile, and server-side apps.
+Without installing additional code in the form of Braze SDKs or API libraries, you'll be able to receive all [`identify` and `track` calls](,,/calls.html) in the format that Braze understands.

 ## Getting started with Braze